ElmarJ/GeoJsonCityBuilder/README.md

  2. Click Add Component and add Scripts/GeoJsonCityBuilder/Position on World Coordinates
  3. Set the desired Lat/Long-coordinates for the Unity world origin in the "Position on World Coordinates" component (choose a location central to the area that you want to reconstruct).
  4. Click Add Component and add Scripts/GeoJsonCityBuilder/Blocks From Geo Json
  5. Drag your geojson-file into "Geo Json File".
-Make sure it has a ".json"-extension; ".geojson" will not work)
+Make sure it has a ".json"-extension; ".geojson" will not work.
  6. Set other settings and materials
  7. Click Generate